Tender update – tender has now closed

-The closing date and time for the North Central Victorian Goldfields Ground Release tender has been extended to 6pm (AEDT) 14 February 2020.
+The tender for the North Central Victorian Goldfields Ground Release closed at 6pm (AEDT) on Friday 14 February 2020.

 New opportunities - the Goldfields Ground Release Tender

 The Victorian Government is offering experienced and progressive minerals explorers the opportunity to secure minerals exploration rights to one or more of four large parcels of prospective ground within Victoria’s north central goldfields region via a competitive, merit based tender.